How to Buy an Investment Property

 When you're thinking about neighborhoods or districts as a real estate investor, residential properties might be the first thing that comes to mind, but they're not your only option.

 Once you have decided on the property zone you wish to invest in, the next step is deciding on the property type.
-In the residential zone, for instance, you can choose from single-family or multi-family properties.
+For instance, you can choose from single-family or multi-family properties in the residential zone.
 Multi-family units are further divided into duplexes, apartments, and other configurations.

 3. Look for money-making features